sububer/crowdsale-kasei/README.md

 ---

 ## Overview
-[Solidity](https://docs.soliditylang.org/en/v0.8.13/) smart contract was authored to model a [KaseiCoin Crowdsale](/app/KaseiCoinCrowdsale.sol).
+[Solidity](https://docs.soliditylang.org/en/v0.8.13/) smart contracts, modeling a [KaseiCoin Token Crowdsale](/app/KaseiCoinCrowdsale.sol).
 [Screenshots](/README.md) were taken of the contract execution and output.

 See [installation](#installation) and [usage](#usage) below for specifics.